Chow rings of stacks of prestable curves I: Proper pushforward of cycles (joint with J. Skowera)

-In the definition of the tautological ring we will frequently use pushforwards along forgetful and gluing morphisms.
+It is known that algebraic stacks of finite type over a field which can be stratified by locally closed substacks which are global quotient stacks admit an intersection theory with integral coefficients.
+The theory includes a pushforward operation for projective morphisms \cite{kreschartin}.
+In the definition of the tautological ring we frequently use pushforwards along forgetful and morphisms.
 For the moduli stacks of prestable curves, these morphisms are proper, but not projective.
-A priori this is a problem because the paper \cite{kreschartin} only constructed pushforwards along projective morphisms.
-However, the construction has been extended by Skowera \cite{skowera} to proper, representable morphisms.
-We review the definition of the pushforward along proper representable (or Deligne-Mumford type with $\QQ$-coefficients) morphisms and prove basic properties.
+A priori this is a problem.
+Here we show that the pushforward operation for integral coefficients may be extended to proper representable morphisms.
+If the coefficients are rational, there is also a pushforward for morphisms of relative Deligne-Mumford type.